AnaTofuZ/fcmpush-httpx/README.md

-# Fcmpush::Httpx
+# Fcmpush::HTTPX

-Fcmpush::Httpx is a Firebase Cloud Messaging (FCM) client for Ruby, built on top of the [httpx](https://rubygems.org/gems/httpx).
+Fcmpush::HTTPX is a Firebase Cloud Messaging (FCM) client for Ruby, built on top of the [httpx](https://rubygems.org/gems/httpx).
 It is based on the original [fcmpush gem](https://rubygems.org/gems/fcmpush).

 By leveraging httpx, this gem enables HTTP/2 communication while maintaining an interface that is almost identical to fcmpush.